-How much do eye exam costs at Sears Optical?
+How much is an eye exam at Sears?

-At Walmart, an eye exams costs around $60 for a glasses prescription only.
-If you add an exam for contact lenses, it jumps to around $125 to $150 based on that location.
-This does not include an exam for progressive/bifocal lenses.
+As stated above, expect to pay around $50 just for the basic glasses prescription only but this does not include an exam for progressive/bifocal lenses.
 A retinal photo costs around $20.
 If you are curious as to what happens during an eye exam, check out this article on, the different Types of Eye Exams.

 Sears Optical Eye Exams Costs

 Sears is another one of those stores that provide a little bit of everything, almost every good and service under the sun.
 That includes optometry, though a lot of people are uncomfortable with the idea of using a store like this for their eye care over a supposedly ‘more legitimate’ optometry provider.
 Most of the doubts people have about Sears Optical can be dispelled with a few facts, so before you write it off as an optometry option, consider this knowledge.